rml-lee/Customer-Loyalty-Program-Analysis/Findings-Analysis.md

 **Note**: Based on the dataset, on average, we have approximately **13,483 customers enrolled in the loyalty program at the start of each quarter.** This chart displays the number of cancellations and the churn rate per quarter.

-- The churn rate overall has been relatively low, hovering a little under 1% throughout the year of 2018.
-This is great as it indicates that there’s a high level of customer retention.
+- The overall churn rate has remained relatively low, hovering just under 1% throughout 2018.
+This is a positive indicator, as it reflects a high level of customer retention.

 - The small decline in churn rate during the second quarter is likely due to the amount of new customers obtained during the 2018 promotion.